keajs/kea-docs/docs/guide/concepts.md

 This example is contrived of course, but should illustrate the point about composability.
 You can have any reducer depend on any action, even ones defined in other logic files!
-(More on that later)
+(See [Connecting Logic Together](/docs/guide/advanced#connecting-logic-together) in Advanced Concepts)

-Most of the time you want your actions and reducers to mix together freely, like they're still living in 2019 without a care in the world.
+Most of the time you want your actions and reducers to mix together freely, like they're attending a music festival in a pre-pandemic world.

 If, however, you find yourself constantly writing code that has actions such as `setName`, `setPrice`, `setLoading` and `setError` with corresponding reducers `name`, `price`, `loading` and `error`